ubmainz/FreieBestellung/README.md

 ### Application

-The application itself can be configured in the file
+The application itself can be configured in the file:

 ```bash
 /theapp/config.py